 A redemption period is a specific time period given to borrowers in foreclosure during which they can buy back, or “redeem,” their property.
 Read on to learn more about the right of redemption before foreclosure, as well as the right of redemption following foreclosure.

-In all states, the borrower can redeem the home before the foreclosure sale, but certain states also provide for a redemption period following the foreclosure sale.
+In all states, the borrower can redeem the home before the foreclosure sale, but only certain states provide a redemption period following the foreclosure sale.

 One way to avoid a foreclosure is by redeeming the property prior to the foreclosure sale.
 This right is an equitable principal based upon the idea that borrowers should be given one last chance to keep their home, even if they have defaulted on the mortgage payments.

 Cost to redeem.
 Generally, the borrower must pay off the entire underlying mortgage debt, plus interest and other costs (such as foreclosure fees and expenses), which are due at the time the property is redeemed.

 When a borrower may redeem prior to the foreclosure sale.
 The borrower may redeem the property at any time between the acceleration of the underlying promissory note and the foreclosure sale.